Junaid-Techie/HR-Recruitment-Application/README.md

 ---

-## Logging
+## 📝 Logging

-Application logs are written to:
+Logs are written to:

     logs/

-Logging configuration is defined in:
+Configured via:

     server/config/applogging.py

 ---

-## Email Service
+## ✉ Email Service

-Email notifications are handled using:
+Handled by:

     sendmail.py

 ### Used For

 - Interview notifications
 - Candidate communication
 - Offer letters

 ---

-## Security and Validation
+## 🔐 Security & Validation

 - Server-side validation
 - Client-side form validation
 - CORS handling via middleware
-- File type and size validation
+- File type & size validation

 ---

-## Known Limitations
+## ⚠ Known Limitations

 - No role-based access control (RBAC)
 - Local filesystem storage only
 - No external authentication provider
 - Limited automated test coverage

 ---

-## Future Enhancements
+## 🔮 Future Enhancements

 - Role-based access control
 - Cloud storage integration
 - JWT / OAuth authentication
 - Resume–job matching intelligence
-- Analytics and reporting
+- Analytics & reporting dashboard
 - Dockerized deployment

 ---

-## License
+## 📜 License

-This project is intended for internal or educational use.
-Add a LICENSE file for public distribution.
+MIT License

+Copyright © 2026 Junaid-Techie

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the “Software”), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND.

+---

+💡 Maintained by **Junaid-Techie**